Blackstone Plaza

 Blackstone Plaza (formerly named Kiewit Plaza) is a 210 ft, 15-story high-rise office building in Omaha, Nebraska, United States.
-It is located at 3555 Farnam Street at the corner of South 36th Street.
-It was built from 1960 to 1961, and is designed in the modernist architectural style.

-It has been home to the headquarters of Kiewit Corporation and Berkshire Hathaway since 1962 when Warren Buffett consolidated his six partnerships into one partnership headquartered in this building.
+It is located at 3555 Farnam Street at the corner of South 36th Street, built from 1960 to 1961 in the modernist architectural style.
+It has been the headquarters of Berkshire Hathaway since 1962, when Warren Buffett consolidated his six partnerships into one in this building.